rjendoubi/cdw-2023/README.md

   num_flights_cancelled DESC;
 ```

+Go to the Jobs browser (accessible from the left-hand menu), and at the top,
-Go to Queries page, then click on the query that just ran, then scroll down to DAG INFO,
+switch from the Jobs tab to the Queries tab if necessary.
+Find the query that
-choose DAG COUNTERS, then filter for 'cache', then show CACHE_MISS_BYTES and/or CACHE_HIT_BYTES.
-Take note of the query run time too.

-Note:  sometimes it takes up to a few minutes for DAS to parse the query metrics and expose them in the UI.
+just ran, and click into it (Note: sometimes it can take a few minutes for
+queries to be displayed in the UI).
+On the DAG Counters subtab, search for
+"cache" (Ctrl+F in your browser) and note the values for CACHE_MISS_BYTES
+and/or CACHE_HIT_BYTES.
+On the Query Info subtab, note the Duration for the

-Run query again.
+query overall.

+Now, run the same query again (from the `SELECT …` statement).

 Check the cache metrics again to see the improved hit rate.

 -----
 ## Lab 4 - Materialized View

-*Do all these steps in the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*
+*Do all these steps in your **hol\_\*\*** database unless otherwise noted.*

-Create materialized view (MV).
-This will cause Hive to transparently rewrite queries, when possible, to use the MV instead of the base tables.
+Create a materialized view (MV).
+This will cause Hive to transparently
+rewrite queries, when possible, to use the MV instead of the base tables.

-Add constraints for better query and refresh
+Add constraints for more efficient query and refresh.

 ```sql
 ALTER TABLE airlines_orc ADD CONSTRAINT airlines_pk PRIMARY KEY (code) DISABLE NOVALIDATE;
 ALTER TABLE flights_orc ADD CONSTRAINT airlines_fk FOREIGN KEY (uniquecarrier) REFERENCES airlines_orc(code) DISABLE NOVALIDATE RELY;